Gratitude is the single most important thing we can do for our happiness.

 Here are some ways we can find reasons to be thankful through the holidays and beyond.

-Ok first things first: if you live in a cold place, please don’t hate us that it’s warm enough for short sleeves and skirts here most days.
-We’ll get our weather induced punishment come August.
+Ok first things first: if you live in a cold place, please don’t hate us that it’s warm enough for short sleeves and skirts here most days of the year.
+We get our weather induced punishment come August.

 Which brings me to today’s talking point: how to be grateful even when life doesn’t seem to measure up.
 I fully realize how hard it is for us to believe that anyone else has problems and that everyone else’s life doesn’t look like a magazine.
 I mean, the internet tells us everyone else is perfect!
 Look at all these pictures of smiling, happy children with pretty hair!!
 (Except that one below who’s picking her nose.
 I left that shot in just for you guys, just to prove a point.)

-We just celebrated Thanksgiving where everyone in the world seemed to be all smiley and cheerful, going on and on about their blessings.
+On social media, everyone in the world seems to be all smiley and cheerful, going on and on about their blessings every day.
 But what if you don’t have those same blessings??
 Or what if some of your most precious blessings have been taken away from you?
 What if your family is falling apart or your kids hate you or your loved ones die or you can’t have the baby you so desperately, heart-wrenchingly ache for?
 How are we supposed to be happy when life is dark and miserable and just plain HARD?

 First of all we need to realize that we’re NOT alone in surviving hard things.
 Let’s look at these pictures for a bit…you see a happy mom walking along with her cute kids, right?
 But you might not notice the scar on my nose that was due to skin cancer being carved out of my face (that hurt and made me cry and wonder if I’d ever look normal again).
 You also probably can’t tell that one of these children has a learning disability that we haven’t been able to diagnose yet and that causes her (and her mom) lots of struggles and frustration.
 You also can’t see the sleepless nights and exhaustion that came from raising twin infants (one with colic) who would cry and cry (and CRY) forever and made us wonder if life would ever get easier.